So you’ve been considering getting an MBA.

 Photo of computer courtesy of Shutterstock.

-Laurie Pickard is the founder of No-Pay MBA and is passionate about helping people get a world-class business education without breaking the bank.
-No-Pay MBA attracts readers from nearly every country in the world and has been covered by Fortune, the Financial Times, Bloomberg Business, Entrepreneur, and CNN Money.
-Laurie runs No-Pay MBA from Rwanda, where she moonlights as an international development professional, focusing on building public-private partnerships.
-She is also hard at work on a book about the future of business education.
+Laurie Pickard is the founder of No-Pay MBA and is passionate about helping people get the business education they need without breaking the bank.
+She is also the author of the book, Don’t Pay For Your MBA: The Faster, Cheaper, Better Way to Get the Business Education You Need (AMACOM, 2017).
+The No-Pay MBA project has been covered by Fortune, The Financial Times, The Wall Street Journal, Bloomberg Business, Entrepreneur, and CNN Money.
 Laurie can be found on Twitter @NoPayMBA.More from this Author